 From the homestead a walking circuit leads you on a tour of the grounds and into the bushland through scattered date palms, introduced by the early Afghan cameleers.
 A management plan is slowly removing them so the native Millstream Palm can again flourish.
 The walk leads to the magical Chinderwarriner Pool - carpeted with lily pads.

 The pretty Murlamunyjunha Walk also links the two campgrounds, tracing the path of the Fortescue River.
 A couple of metal grills provide passage over the river as it narrows, leading to an erosion zone where the landscape shows dramatic damage from earlier floods.

-Heading north again past Marble Bar, we opted for another back road shortcut to Eighty Mile Beach, along the Muccan Shay Gap Road.
-A sign at the track entry provides a contact number for the local shire to check the road conditions and having learnt our lesson we made the call to confirm the road's status - open to 4WDs.
+Heading north past Marble Bar, opt for the back road shortcut to Eighty Mile Beach, along the Muccan Shay Gap Road.
 The mining interests keep the road wide and in reasonable condition.
 Keep an eye and an ear open for road trains, as tourists are not expected along this route.
 Keeping the UHF radio in scan mode will generally warn you of their presence.
-The drive was quite pretty, running parallel to a mountain range not dissimilar to the Moralana Scenic Drive of the Flinders Ranges as it weaves and dips along its route.
+The drive os quite pretty, running parallel to a mountain range not dissimilar to the Moralana Scenic Drive of the Flinders Ranges as it weaves and dips along its route.
 The last leg of the journey through Shay Gap and onto Boreline Road traverses a sandy track that for most parts is smooth travelling.